virendraraidmo/hotelapi/README.md

-## Process to create the Application
+## Process to create the Hotel Booking Application

-Creating a basic RAG (Red, Amber, Green) model AI chatbot in Java can be done using various open-source libraries such as OpenNLP for natural language processing and Supabase for the database.
-For simplicity, I'll outline a basic structure for the chatbot along with a simple implementation using Java, HTML, CSS, and JavaScript.
+for reating a Simple Hotel Booking application in Java can be done using a simple implementation using Java, HTML, CSS, and JavaScript.

 Here's a basic overview of what we'll do:

-Frontend: Create a basic HTML/CSS/JS interface for the chatbot.
+Frontend: Create a basic HTML/CSS/JS interface for the Hotel Booking api .
 Backend: Develop a Java application that handles the chatbot logic.
-Database: Utilize Supabase as the database for storing RAG model information.
+Database: Utilize Supabase as the database for storing Hotel Booking information.

 ## Backend (Java):